emmah47/course-scheduler/README.md

 This course scheduler will schedule UBC courses according to user preferences, using a rule-based scoring system to generate optimized schedules.
-Users will be able to search for and select courses, read course descriptions, set time preferences, and choose preferred course sections.
+Users will be able to view and select courses, read course descriptions, and set time preferences.
 The scheduler will visualize the result in a calendar.

 All UBC students who don't need STT courses can use this scheduler to make their course registration experience slightly less stressful.